Irreligion in Latin America: Panama

 About 5% of Panamanians are irreligious (3% non-religious and 2% atheists).

 Puerto Rico

 Irreligion in Puerto Rico is relatively recent and has grown in recent years; about 11.1% of Puerto Ricans have no religion (6% non-religious and 5.1% atheists).

 South America

 Argentina

 A survey conducted in August 2019 (CEIL/CONICET) reports that 18.9% of Argentines are non-religious, growing from 11% since 2008 report.
 It is observed that 81.9% believe in God and 18.1% do not.
 Ledges of Gender, age, education level and geographical location have all been cited as variables for irreligion, among men between 18 and 29, people with higher education and industrialized areas tend presence less belief in God roughly 83% and 89%.
 A CID-Gallup poll affirms that 16% of the Argentine population claims to be irreligious (8% non-religious and 8% atheists).
 While a recent 2020 survey from Latinobarometro report an unexpected growth as high as 40% of population.

+Ipsos research in 2023, found that 63% of Argentinians were Christian, 25% had no religion, 5% were in other religions, and 7% did not answer.